AmingAndrei/violence.website/content/absolutes/blue_rose.md

 Status and Disposition

 The Blue Rose is classified as inactive and unrecovered.
-The prevailing theory posits that the revolver was ultimately absorbed or integrated into the structure of `the Red Queen`, following her confirmed encounter with the weapon.
+The prevailing theory posits that the revolver was ultimately absorbed or integrated into the structure of 0x7468652052656420517565656e, following her confirmed encounter with the weapon.